auth-global/self-documenting-cryptography/design-documents/g3pb2.md

 Rigorously integrating a diversity of plausible cryptoacoustic constructions allows me to hedge my bets, increasing the likelihood of achieving a good cryptoacoustic advantage.
+Depending on how you count, there are 2 to 4 notably different tagging constructions in the G3P: seguids and suffixed salts applied to HMAC-SHA256, and the XOR and BLOWFISH-EXPAND operations that make up the state transitions in each modified bcrypt key-stretching round.

+A topic of research in FHE is the construction of homomorphic transciphers, which are alternative cryptographic primitives designed to be relatively efficient when executed inside FHE.
+Perhaps alternative cryptographic primitives designed to be particularly _inefficient_ when executed inside any suitable method of homomorphic encryption should also be pursued as a cryptoacoustic anti-problem.

+Studying cryptoacoustics as an anti-problem could potentially offer insight into homomorphic transciphers and/or homomorphic encryption.
+Password hashing is something of a best-case scenario when it comes to trying to solve the Adversarial Literate Programming problem: while self-documenting domain separation seems a valuable thing to incorporate into fast key derivation functions, some amount of key stretching seems neccessary to convincingly tackle some of the more adversarial scenarios.
+Primitive hash algorithms with enhanced cryptoacoustic advantage could potentially reduce or eliminate the need for this key-stretching, thus extending the applicability of cryptoacoustics.

+Though cryptoacoustics and homomorphic encryption are in some sense anti-problems and thus are natural adversaries, they could possibly be allies too: it could be very useful if you were able to tag your instances of homomorphically encrypted algorithms so that anybody who can run your algorithm must have your contact information.

+Fully homomorphic encryption already has high overhead, which would presumably be greatly amplified by running inside a second layer of FHE.
+Thus like password hashing, homomorpic encryption also seems something of a best-case scenario for the application of cryptoacoustics.

-Because the cryptoacoustic transmission medium is purely mathematical, it cannot deliver messages.
+Because the cryptoacoustic transmission medium is purely mathematical, it cannot deliver messages itself.
 Instead, it creates constraints on real-world patterns of communication.
 Much like a virus is dependent upon other forms of life for reproduction, cryptoacoustics is dependent on physical methods of communication to actually deliver its messages.
 Thus one could say that adversarially encoding plaintext messages into algorithms is literally creating a mind virus.

 Because Alice's mind virus cannot possibly be relevant to one's interests unless one is interested in running Alice's algorithm, and cannot possibly be adversely